-Prisons in Japan are called Keimusho [刑務所] and surprise with their competence and differentiated treatment habits for prisoners and administration.
-In this article we will learn more about prisons and what happens when you are arrested.
+Prisons in Japan are called keimusho [刑務所] and surprise with their competence and their differentiated habits of treatment of prisoners and administration.
+In this article, we will learn more about prisons and what happens when you are arrested.

 Unlike our idea of a prison, Japan does not suffer from overcrowded or poorly maintained prisons.
 In Japan, prisoners are treated equally, receive the same amount of food, wear the same uniform, and perform manual work.

 Fortunately, Japanese prisons have almost no violence between prisoners; No revenge killings and no rapes.
-Things are so peaceful that there is usually only one Guard to look after 40 inmates.
+Things are so peaceful that you usually have just one guard to take care of 40 inmates.

-Prisoners are classified according to gender, nationality, type of sentence, length of sentence, degree of criminality and physical and mental health.
-The penitentiary system is divided into adults, juveniles and women-oriented houses (to rehabilitate prostitutes).
+Prisoners are classified according to gender, nationality, type of sentence, length of sentence, degree of criminality, and physical and mental health.
+The penitentiary system is divided into adult, juvenile and women's guidance houses (to rehabilitate prostitutes).

-Prisoners wear uniforms and there is a prescribed way of walking, talking, eating, sitting and sleeping.
+Prisoners wear uniforms and there is a prescribed way to walk, talk, eat, sit and sleep.
 Made a mistake is punished!
-The most common is the loss of privileges, such as recreation time, access to TV and loss of most wanted jobs.
+The most common is the loss of privileges such as recreation time, access to TV, and loss of most sought-after jobs.

 Before we talk about prisons, it is good to understand what happens when you are arrested.
 In Japan, prisoners have almost no rights.
-As soon as someone is arrested, he is guilty until proven otherwise.
+Once someone is arrested, he is guilty until proven guilty.

-Most of those arrested are convicted, so the police hardly make mistakes when arresting someone.
-If you insist on being innocent, the treatment will be even more rigorous and will be interpreted as remorse.
+Most of those arrested are convicted, so the police seldom make mistakes when arresting someone.
+If you insist that you are innocent, the treatment will be even stricter and will be interpreted as remorse.
 If you are guilty, it is best to confess!

-The investigation process is hard, you cannot sleep and will only eat frozen rice with raw egg.
-A process that can take about 12 hours of psychological pressure to sign a confession.
+The investigation process is hard, you can't sleep and you will eat only iced rice with raw egg.
+A process that can last around 12 hours of psychological pressure to sign a confession.

 All Japanese legislation benefits the state and not the defendant.
-A person can be detained for questioning for 48 hours and they can request preventive detention for 10 days.
+A person can be detained for questioning for 48 hours and they can apply for preventive detention for 10 days.
 A person can be imprisoned for up to 23 days without being charged with any crime.

 In some cases the embassy will not be able to help you, you will be treated according to the laws of Japan.
-State lawyers are expensive, add additional fees and do not do much.
+State attorneys are expensive, add additional fees, and don't do much.
 If convicted, you can take books in your language to jail.

-I was arrested in Japan, but I am Innocent!
-Chipped me?
+I was arrested in Japan, but I'm Innocent!
+I chipped?

-I read comments from people who read a certain article on the internet, and even got 15 things to know before traveling to Japan. and being arrested innocent, but things are not quite like that.
-Let's understand some facts about the arrest of innocents in Japan.
+I read comments from people who read a certain article on the internet, and were even 15 things to know before traveling to Japan. and being arrested innocent, but things are not quite like that.
+Let's understand some facts about the arrest of innocent people in Japan.

-In Japan, the police and the competent bodies investigate the life of the criminal or suspect before leading him to prison.
-So the individual is only arrested when he was caught, identified in flagrante delicto or when it is certain that the individual committed a crime…
+In Japan, the Police and the competent bodies investigate the life of the criminal or suspect before taking him to prison.
+So the individual is only arrested when he was caught, identified in flagrante delicto or when it is certain that the individual has committed a crime…

-There have been cases where the investigation has taken innocents to prison and the suspects have only been released after decades.
-The police retracted it with apology on national TV and somehow compensated the suspect and family for the time detained.
+There have already been cases in which the investigation led innocent people to prison and the suspects were released only after decades.
+The police recanted with apologies on national TV and somehow compensated the suspect and family for the time detained.

-These cases are rare, I believe to be more rare than innocents being arrested in Brazil, even Brazilians with their fragile laws that release criminals.
-I believe there were less than 3 cases that innocents were convicted for a long time.
+These cases are rare, I believe they are rarer than innocent people being arrested in Brazil, even Brazilians with their fragile laws that release criminals.
+I believe there were less than 3 cases where innocent people were convicted for a long time.

 A bus driver was arrested for a DNA test taken from the young victim.
-After 30 years, he was acquitted, receiving a very high compensation and retirement, he has already bought several houses for family members and spends his retirement traveling around the country.
+After 30 years, he was exonerated, receiving compensation and a very high pension, he has already bought several houses for family members and spends his retirement traveling around the country.

-There is no reason to be afraid of being arrested in Japan as tourists, the laws are different for people who are traveling or have a permanent visa.
-Even if you accidentally hit someone, you will not receive the same treatment of criminals mentioned above.
+There's no reason to be afraid of being arrested in Japan as a tourist, the laws are different for people who are traveling or have a permanent visa.
+Even if you accidentally run over someone, you won't get the same treatment from criminals mentioned earlier.

 Types of prisons in Japan

-There are different types of arrests and detentions in Japan, let's talk briefly about each one:
+There are different types of arrests and detentions in Japan, let's talk briefly about each of them:

-Kouchishou [拘置所]- It is an installation of the Ministry of Justice, which mainly houses non-convicted prisoners (criminal defendants) and people sentenced to death.
-A rigid prison, one is placed in his cell in isolation.
+Kouchishou [拘置所]- It is a facility of the Ministry of Justice, which mainly houses unconvicted prisoners (criminal defendants) and people sentenced to death.
+A rigid prison, house one placed in his cell in isolation.

-Shōnen keimusho [少年刑務所] – It accommodates people who have been subject to criminal sanctions as a result of legal or similar actions, in violation of laws and regulations.
-Despite being suitable for young people under 20, they can house up to 26 years.
+Shonen keimusho [少年刑務所] – It accommodates people who have been subject to criminal sanctions as a result of lawsuits or similar in violation of laws and regulations.
+Despite being suitable for young people under 20, they can house up to 26 years old.

 Joshi keimusho [女子刑務所] – They are like men's prisons, but for women.
-There is no juvenile prison for women, they are added to wards in a female prison.
-Most of the prisoners are recovering from prostitution there.
+There is no juvenile prison for women, they are grouped into wards in a women's prison.
+Most prisoners are there recovering from prostitution.

-Keiji Shisetsu [刑事施設] – Refers to an installation that accommodates people sentenced to free prison in Japan, sentenced to death and suspects and detainees detained.
-According to the old prison law, it was called a prison.
+Keiji Shisetsu [刑事施設] – Refers to a facility that accommodates persons sentenced to free imprisonment in Japan, death row inmates, and detained suspects and defendants.
+Under the old penitentiary law, it was called a prison.

-The law has already undergone several changes to the prison system.
+The law has already undergone several changes in the prison system.
 It is important to clarify that there are different types of detention, conviction, rehabilitation and others.
-See below some of the punishments of convicts in Japan:
+Below are some of the punishments of convicts in Japan:

-Choueki [懲役] – It is a criminal punishment that allows a free sentence, but under criminal bondage; prison with hard work, work to pay for your crimes.
+Choueki [懲役] – It is a criminal punishment that allows a free sentence, but under penal servitude; prison with hard work, working to pay for your crimes.

 Kinko [禁錮] – Long-term punishment that does not impose work obligations in a legal system that defines categories as work obligations for free sentences.
 That is, a prison (without forced labor); incarceration and confinement.

-Kouryuu [拘留] – Short-term criminal penalty that does not impose labor obligations in the legal system that defines the division of labor as tax exempt.
+Kouryuu [拘留] – Short-term criminal penalty that does not impose work obligations in the legal system that defines the division of labor as tax-exempt.
 Translated as custody; detention and short confinement.

-Jails or prisons in Japan are well regulated and strict.
-When you get there, you get a giant manual on how to behave inside.
+Jails or prisons in Japan are well-regulated and strict.
+When you get there, you receive a gigantic manual on how to behave inside.
 This explains why there is no violence, armed guards and high walls in Japan's prisons.

-Detainees wear uniforms and there is a rule for everything, in the way of walking, eating, sitting, getting up, sleeping and even talking.
-If the rules are not violated, a punishment can be applied.
-If you must eat looking down, sleep showing your face.
+The detainees wear uniforms and there are rules for everything, in the way they walk, eat, sit, get up, sleep and even talk.
+If the rules are not broken, a punishment can be applied.
+If you should eat looking down, sleep showing your face.

-Bathing is only allowed a few times a week with the supervision of the guards.
-The infirmary is only used for emergencies, many need to deal with pain or mild problems, mainly due to the lack of doctors on call.
+Baths are only allowed a few times a week with the supervision of guards.
+The ward is only used for emergencies, many have to deal with pain or minor problems, mainly due to the lack of doctors on hand.

-Chatting is allowed only for a limited time and during the day.
-Without conjugal visits, visits from relatives should last between 5 to 30 minutes.
-Visitors must be closely related or lawyers, no fiancee or girlfriend.
+Chatting is only allowed for a limited time and during the day.
+Without conjugal visits, family visits should last between 5 to 30 minutes.
+Visitors must be close relatives or lawyers, no fiancées or girlfriends.

-Even the sending of letters is checked, reviewed and censored.
-Letters can be written only in English and Japanese.
-Prisoners must bear all the costs and expenses of sending and posting the letter.
+Even the sending of letters is controlled, reviewed and censored.
+Letters can only be written in English and Japanese.
+Prisoners must bear all costs and expenses of sending and posting the letter.

 Depending on the prison, all prisoners work, either internally or externally for companies that have government contracts.
-The remuneration is very low is no more than cents an hour.
-Fortunately it is a chance to see the outside.
+The pay is very low, no more than pennies an hour.
+Fortunately it's a chance to see the outside.

 Japanese prison meals are limited according to an imposed calorie limit.
 There are only three meals a day, with rice, vegetables and a little meat or fish.
 Many end up losing weight in prison.

-Those who have any religious restrictions, can apply bureaucratically for such regimes.
+Those who have some religious restrictions, can bureaucratically request such schemes.
 Foreigners can choose to eat bread instead of rice for breakfast.

 Good Things in Japanese Prison